askmike/gekko/README.md

 -Gordon Gekko

-Gekko is *going to be* a Bitcoin trading bot for [Mt.
+Gekko is a Bitcoin trading bot for [Mt.
 Gox](http://mtgox.com) written in node, it will feature multiple trading methods using technical analysis.

 ## What?